TomFrederik/gcn_for_sat/readme.md

 I on the other hand wanted to work with the features explicitly so I opted for a different topology.
 Each variable is assigned its own node with unit features of lenght 40 (max number of variables).
 Each clause has its own node.
 If a variable is in a clause (negative or positive), we define an edge between the two corresponding nodes.

-The clause node features are 1 x 40 vectors with entries of 1 (positive variableis in clause), -1 (negative) or 0 (variable not in clause)
+The clause node features are 1 x 40 vectors with entries of 1 (positive variable is in clause), -1 (negative) or 0 (variable not in clause)

 ## The network
 I use the pytorch geometric package to do the heavy lifting of the graph convolutions.